ipedro/swift-url-finder/README.md

 swift-url-finder report
 ```

-The tool will show you a list of available index stores to choose from:
+The tool will show you a list of available projects to choose from:

 ```
 📇 Available Index Stores: